Alcohol Addiction Treatment Addiction Treatment

-Did you know that alcohol use has consequences on physical and mental health?
-As well as on different areas of personal functioning – family, social, labour and legal?
+Did you know that alcohol abuse has consequences on physical and mental health?
+As well on different areas of personal functioning – family, social, labour and legal?

 An adequate and specialized support, by an expert team of professionals 24×7 can help you through your self-fulfilment recovery journey.

 If this a problem that you want and need to overcome, focusing on a recovery oriented to abstinence, Dianova can help you.
 Our intensive and personalized residential alcohol addiction treatment program, is here to help you reach your expectations, well-being and self-fulfilment.